-If you’re encountering the error message Hard Drive – Not installed on your Windows 10 computer, then this post is intended to help you.
+If you’re encountering the error message Hard Drive – Not installed on your Windows 11 or Windows 10 computer, then this post is intended to help you.
 In this post, we will identify the possible causes, as well as provide the most appropriate solutions you can try to help you remediate this issue.

 As per user reports, you’re most likely to encounter this error on an HP, Lenovo, or a Dell computer.